Are you planning to sell your cosmetics in the UK ?

 Before launching your brand in the UK, pay attention that you took the right decisions as they may affect your success in the long run.
 Our recommandation for you is to select a qualified partner who will support your development on both sides of the Channel.
 Biorius ensures your presence in both the EU and the UK by certifying that your products are compliant in both territories!

-As specialists in UK cosmetic safety assessments and UK Cosmetics Regulation for more than 15 years, Biorius offers a reliable turnkey solution for verifying and registering cosmetic products in an effective way.
-This solution, based on in-depth knowledge of the legislation, consists of a team of more than 50 scientific consultants offering a wide range of expertise and sophisticated IT tools and is the fastest and most reliable way to access the UK market.
+As specialists in EU cosmetic safety assessments and EU cosmetics regulation for more than 15 years, Biorius offers a reliable turnkey solution for verifying and registering cosmetic products in an effective way.
+This solution, based on in-depth knowledge of the legislation, consists of a team of more than 50 scientific consultants offering a wide range of expertise and sophisticated IT tools and is the fastest and most reliable way to access the European market.

 How does Biorius assist you?

-Our UK registration process requires 5 IMPORTANT STEPS for cosmetic products:
+Our European registration process requires 5 IMPORTANT STEPS for cosmetic products:

 Table of Contents